 To have a better overview of my sewing plans, I even started a ‘sewing journal’ in 2020.
 I always wanted to note down what mistakes I made and what needed to be improved.
 Lovely idea, but the moment I decided to use this only for clothes making, the idea became obsolete.
 In the end, I spent much more time making quilts in 2020 than making clothes.
 And in fact, even much more time making quilts than ever before.

 Sewing T-Shirt after T-Shirt

-In January 2020 I started off focusing on sewing with jersey for the first time in my life.
+In January 2020 I started off focusing on sewing with jerseys for the first time in my life.
 I am not such a big fan of jersey fabrics.
 I feel they are too warm for the Gulf Region.
-Usually, I also do not wear t-shirts very often – except for the gym maybe.
+Usually, I also do not wear T-shirts very often – except for the gym maybe.
 So me spending almost a month sewing t-shirts is kind of funny.
-But at the end of January I had nine different shirts.
+But at the end of January, I had nine different shirts.

-I had bought amazing jersey fabrics at the ‘Königreich der Stoffe’ (in English: ‘Kingdom of Fabrics’) during my Christmas break.
-This is an online fabric store whose storehouse is open for shoppers.
+I bought amazing jersey fabrics at the ‘Königreich der Stoffe’ (in English: ‘Kingdom of Fabrics’) during my Christmas break.
+This is an online fabric store whose storehouse is open to shoppers.
 And this storehouse happens to be in the neighboring village from my parent’s house.
 What a nice coincidence!

 Refocus on Patchwork & Quilting

 In February my sewing plans changed.
 I started refocusing on my patchwork and quilting projects.
 I think there are two main reasons for this unplanned shift back to patchwork.